-Installation-Specific Policies (including State and/or Local Laws and Regulations) Force Protection level is reduced.
-The CLEO will determine the re-opening of hunting on base after close coordination with 9th Security Forces Squadron (9 SFS) and the base leadership.
-Note 2: The 9 SFS desk will be responsible for notifying the CLEO (or designee) of any change of Force Protection.
+Installatio on-Specific Policies [] (including State and/or Local Laws and Regulations) Note 2: The 9 SFS desk will be responsible for notifying the CLEO (or designee) of any change of Force Protection.
 The CLEO (or designee) will inform 9 SFS when hunting has reopened.
-Title 14, California Code of Regulations (CCR) All hunting and fishing are done IAW Title 14 CCR, as adopted by the California Fish and Game Commission.
-Base policies take precedent when more restrictive than Title 14, CCR.
-Hunting and Fishing Permits A Beale AFB hunting or fishing permit is required for anyone hunting or fishing on the base in addition to any other permits required by the state.
-Hunting permits are valid 1 July-30 June.
-Fishing permits are valid 1 January-31 December.
-Hunters must attend an annual safety course sponsored by the 9 CES/CEIEC and the volunteer game wardens and receive a signed Safety Course Authorization Form, which can be used to buy a hunting permit.
-The following permits and licenses must be carried at all times when hunting or fishing: (a) valid California hunting or fishing license; (b) applicable state hunting stamps (e.g., waterfowl or upland game bird stamps); (c) annual Beale hunting or fishing permit, filled out in ink; and (d) any other species-specific permits or tags.
-Hunting Policies Rifles, air and/or spring powered weapons may not be used for hunting.
+Title 14, • All hunting and fishing are done IAW Title 14 CCR, as adopted by the California California Fish and Game Commission.
+Base policies take precedent when more Code of restrictive than Title 14, CCR.
+Regulations (CCR) Hunting and • A Beale AFB hunting or fishing permit is required for anyone hunting or fishing Fishing on the base in addition to any other permits required by the state.
+Permits 1 • Hunting permits are valid 1 July-30 June.
+Fishing permits are valid 1 January- 31 December.Hunters must attend an annual safety course sponsored by the 9 CES/CEIEC • Hunters must attend an annual safety course sponsored by the 9 CES/CEIEC and the volunteer game wardens and receive a signed Safety Course Authorization Form, which can be used to buy a hunting permit. • The following permits and licenses must be carried at all times when hunting or fishing: (a) valid California hunting or fishing license; (b) applicable state hunting stamps (e.g., waterfowl or upland game bird stamps); (c) annual Beale hunting or fishing permit, filled out in ink; and (d) any other species-specific II permits or tags.
+Hunting Rifles, air and/or spring powered weapons may not be used for hunting.
 Buckshot is prohibited from use except by authorized personnel.
+Policies 1 Buckshot is prohibited from use except by authorized personnel.
 No one may have a pistol in their possession while hunting or fishing.
 Use of lead shot prohibited.
 Recreational trapping of wildlife is prohibited.
-Deer tags available to active duty military and retired military personnel only.
-The Beale AFB deer hunting season is from the 3rd Sat in Aug for 79 days.
-May be rescheduled by commanding officer with CDFW concurrence between season opener and Dec 31st.
-If individuals are drawn two years in a row in the deer tag lottery, they will be ineligible for the lottery in the following (3rd) year.
-Fishing Restrictions Fishing for native salmonids is catch and release only.
-Dry Creek and Beale Lake are closed to fishing from 16 October to 15 April.
-Fishing is not permitted in Pond 4 or ponds/lakes with active construction sites.
-Lakes are closed to fishing during dam repair/maintenance and
+Coyote hunting is prohibited. • Deer tags available to active duty military and retired military personnel only. • The Beale AFB deer hunting season is from the 3rd Sat in Aug for 79 days.
+May be rescheduled by commanding officer with CDFW concurrence between season opener and Dec 31st.If individuals are drawn two years in a row in the deer tag lottery, they will be ineligible for the lottery in the following (3rd) year.
+Fishing Fishing for native salmonids is catch and release only.
+Restrictions 1 • Dry Creek is closed to fishing from 16 October to 15 April. • Fishing is not permitted in Pond 4 or ponds/lakes with active construction sites. • Lakes are closed to fishing during dam repair/maintenance and replacement projects. • Lakes are subject to special fishing restrictions after sport fish stocking.
+Black bass limit 3/person/day, min size 15 in.
+Catfish limit 5/person/day min size 12 in, bullhead no limit.
+Waterfowl Blinds must be registered with 9 CES/CEIEC by September 1st.
+Blind Policies 1 Blinds will not be placed with 150 yards of existing blinds or decoys in place. • Blinds will be of the type that blend in with the surrounding environment and do not detract from the overall appearance of the area. • Removable "net" like blinds will be used in areas where there is little shrub and tree growth and where permanent blind placement is not allowed.